pascal-roth/thundertorch/source/ML_utils/getting_started/Trainer.rst

 =======

 After having organized the model as LightningModule, the Trainer automates everything else.
-It govers training and testing, can decide whether and when a model is saved, if the losses are loggen, how many epochs to train and so on … In case only default values are used, the trainer is reduced to the following code:
+It governs training and testing, can decide whether and when a model is saved, if the losses are logged, how many epochs to train and so on … In case only default values are used, the trainer is reduced to the following code: